NSTA 2017Tags: connect, business, and outreach

 The convention was a roaring success.
 I estimate that we talked to about 400 teachers from all over America.
 We can say that we probably inspired teachers from 4-6 other cities to start research and development on building their own RVs.
 Also, we talked about running a FTC team to interested teachers and FIRST in general.

 Even though, this trip was bittersweet.
 This was the last Iron Reign trip with the original senior members.
-Caitlin and Jayesh have been on the team for over one-third of their lives, and this was their final ride as members of Iron Reign.
+Lin and Jayesh have been on the team for over one-third of their lives, and this was their final ride as members of Iron Reign.
 I, personally, have worked with them since 4th grade - one-half of my life!
 And, as all last rides go, one must find happiness that it was a good one, and that it ever happened.
-Caitlin and Jayesh have been great advisors and friends, and they deserve the best of luck in college and in the real world.
+Lin and Jayesh have been great advisors and friends, and they deserve the best of luck in college and in the real world.